Arthur Umlauf – Sculptor

 Not so very long ago, I was a carpenter and cabinetmaker.
-At the age of 50, I had the opportunity to make a change in my life and I chose to begin sculpting.
-My formal art education has included just a handful courses at the University of Alabama at Birmingham and a few workshops at the Sloss Furnace and at the Birmingham Museum of Art.
+At the age of 50, I had the opportunity to make a change in my life, and I chose to begin sculpting.
+My formal art education has included just a handful of courses at the University of Alabama at Birmingham and a few workshops at the Sloss Furnace and at the Birmingham Museum of Art.
 Overall, my most rewarding learning experiences have been under the mentorship of the late Cordray Parker, one of Birmingham's best-known and well-respected bronze sculptors.
-As a result of this experience, I have been able to explore the nuances of mold making, casting and pouring bronze using the lost-wax method.
+As a result of this experience, I have been able to explore the nuances of mold-making, casting, and pouring bronze using the lost-wax method.

-In addition, I have to acknowledge the influence of my artist-family — my brothers, my sisters as well as my late father, Charles Umlauf, a famous sculptor in his own right.
-I grew up in a home filled with life-size renditions of religious icons, studies of animals, figure studies and images drawn from Greek mythology.
-Although art was an integral part of my early life, only now in my latter years have I begun to try out my ideas in bronze, ceramics, wood and stone (marble, alabaster, honeycomb calcite) as well as bronze with stone.
-My strong work ethic has allowed me to fully invest myself in my artwork.
-I have even surprised myself by what I have been able to achieve starting with clay, wax or rough stone.
-Like my father, I prefer figurative work of the female form and compositions representing the family, as well as abstractions drawn from the medium itself.
+In addition, I have to acknowledge the influence of my artist family — my brothers, my sisters, as well as my late father, Charles Umlauf, a famous sculptor in his own right.
+I grew up in a home filled with life-size renditions of religious icons, studies of animals, figure studies, and images drawn from Greek mythology.
+Although art was an integral part of my early life, only now, in my latter years, have I begun to try out my ideas in bronze, ceramics, wood, and stone (marble, alabaster, honeycomb calcite), as well as bronze with stone.
+My strong work ethic has allowed me to invest fully in my artwork.
+I have even surprised myself with what I have been able to achieve, starting with clay, wax, or rough stone.
+Like my father, I prefer figurative work and compositions representing the family, as well as abstractions were drawn from the medium itself.